opennetworkinglab/aether-docs/edge_deployment/overview.rst

    :alt: BESS network topology

-BESS runs on an x86 compute server, and is deployed using Kubernetes.
-In production it requires a SR-IOV capable network card, and specific K8s CNIs to be used.
+`BESS <https://github.com/NetSys/bess>`_ runs on an x86 compute server, and is deployed using Kubernetes.
+In production it requires an SR-IOV capable network card, and specific K8s CNIs to be used.

-The Management Server and Switch must be configured with multiple VLANs which provide subnets required for routing within the BESS UPF.
+The Management Server and Switch must be configured with multiple VLANs and subnets with routing required for the BESS UPF.

 P4-based Network Topology
 -------------------------